lightstep/hipster-shop/README.md

 Now go to [See Telemetry Data in LightStep](#see-telemetry-data-in-lightstep) to see how data from the app is visualized in LightStep and learn how you can quickly resolve issues.

 ### (Optional) Deploying on an Istio-installed GKE Cluster
-<p style="color:red">Should we keep this section and include a link to instructions for using with LightStep?
-Would that replace Steps 3 and 4? </p>

 > **Note:** If you followed GKE deployment steps above, run `skaffold delete` first
 > to delete what's deployed.